City Operation Updates/COVID-19

 Beginning on June 8th, 2020 the City of Latrobe Municipal Building will be open to Public.
 As part of the Governor’s order the City will be adhering to strict CDC Guidelines on social distancing.
 Anyone wishing to come to the building to conduct business at State Representative Joseph Petrarca’s office, Code Enforcement Department, and the Administration Department will be required to wear a mask.
 No access into the building will be allowed without a mask on.
 Furthermore, instructions will be posted on the door prior to entering the building on where to stage, as we will only be allowing two people in the “lobby” area at any given time.
 Once someone exits the building the next person in line will be allowed to enter the lobby.

-The Council meeting scheduled for 6:30 PM on June 8th, 2020 will be open to the public.
+The Council Agenda meeting scheduled for 6:30 PM on August 10, 2020 will be open to the public.
 As stated, CDC Guidelines will be strictly adhered to.
 Masks will be required to be wore for anyone wishing to attend.
 Also, the maximum number of attendees will be limited to 25 including Council and Department Heads.
 Once we reach our maximum capacity we will be required per the Governor’s order to prohibit anyone else from attending the meeting.

 Any questions can be directed by calling the City Manager at 724-539-8548 ext.
 17.

 Please click here for Information on the COVID 19 Corona Virus

 The Monday, August 10, 2020 City Council Monthly Meeting is open to the public following CDC guidelines.
 If you prefer to attend the meeting from the safety and comfort of your home, we are providing the following:

 Please join my meeting from your computer, tablet or smartphone.

 You can also dial in using your phone.